 Hiking to the Tiger’s Nest Monastery in Bhutan; My Experience

-During my magical stay in Bhutan, I intentionally left the main event to the very last day, the Tigers Nest Monastery trek, as it reduces the chance for altitude sickness.
+During my magical stay in Bhutan, full of hikes and Bhutan Festivals, I intentionally left the main event to the very last day, the Tigers Nest Monastery trek, as it reduces the chance for altitude sickness.
 I honestly couldn’t sleep the night before, this had been a bucket list event for almost a decade, perhaps even number 1 on that list, and finally, it was here.

 The path is quite well laid out, but it’s steep, there’s no denying that.
 You’ll be sharing the path with locals making their regular pilgrimage, and their warm smiles will keep you going.
 Your guide is of course with you every step of the way too.
 There is an incentive to do as quickly as possible though, the average time is around 3 hours.
 However, if you can put in a little extra effort and try to get there in 1-1.5 hours, you’ll have the entire place to yourself for a good 30 minutes!
 Believe me, it’s worth the extra sweat and tears!